Adderall Detox and Rehab

 Our Adderall detox programme

 Cassiobury Court offers a 28 day comprehensive Adderall detox and rehab programme.
 Patients move into our Watford centre in order to receive their treatment.
-A medical team observes patients progress throughout detox.
+A medical team observes clients progress throughout detox.
 Prescription medications are offered to ease painful withdrawal symptoms experienced during Adderall detox.

 Since Adderall alters the brain’s chemistry when Adderall is withdrawn the brain is thrown into a state of hyperactivity.
 Dopamine levels in the brain are depleted and require a period of time in order to ‘restock’.
-During the ‘acute’ detox period patients feel sad and depressed as a result of dopamine deficiency.
+During the ‘acute’ detox period clients feel sad and depressed as a result of dopamine deficiency.
 Many users attempting to detox from home often ‘give in’ and relapse in order to avoid this feeling of depression.

 A list of common withdrawal symptoms experienced during Adderall detoxification include: